 Advantages and Opportunities

-- This program has been built from the ground up with a focus on what students need to be prepared for work in the twenty-first century.
-While grounded in the rich heritage of the medium, our priority is giving students the knowledge and resources to be able to harness today’s technology to create beautiful, successful cinematic work.
+- While grounded in the rich heritage of the medium, our priority is giving students the knowledge and resources to be able to harness today’s technology to create beautiful, successful cinematic work.

 - We prepare students for a wide-range of job opportunities.
 Most film programs are focused exclusively on work in the Hollywood studio system, but we recognize that media is now all around us and the need for talented multimedia artists is equally broad.
 Students will be exposed to a plethora of potential careers and given the necessary training for the trajectory of their choice.